-- In this context, the concept of South-Asia Free Trade Agreement or SAFTA was conceived for the first time in 1993 as a Preferential Trade Agreement ( an agreement amongst the nations to trade selected goods without tariffs or with very low tariffs) and later, it was upgraded to a Free Trade Agreement in 2004 and came into force in 2006.
+- In this context, the concept of the South-Asia Free Trade Agreement or SAFTA was conceived for the first time in 1993 as a Preferential Trade Agreement ( an agreement amongst the nations to trade selected goods without tariffs or with very low tariffs) and later, it was upgraded to a Free Trade Agreement in 2004 and came into force in 2006.
 This was basically done to improve trade and economic relations amongst the member nations of SAARC.

 - With the classification of nations as Least Developing Countries and Non-Least Developing Countries, there was a creation of an equal platform for all the players in the region so that the Free Trade Agreement would not lead to issues for the domestic markets.

 - Other smaller nations have also played the China card again and again against India which has led to a void in the confidence amongst the nations.
-The trade amongst the nations is so poor that it comprises of only five percent of the total trade of the nations.
+The trade amongst the nations is so poor that it comprises only five percent of the total trade of the nations.

-- The clause of ‘sensitive list’ has also hurt trade prospects which each nation apprehensive of losing out on its domestic industry as compared to the other nations and thus, have included quite a many of the list of goods and services to be traded in the sensitive list.
+- The clause of ‘sensitive list’ has also hurt trade prospects which each nation apprehensive of losing out on its domestic industry as compared to the other nations and thus, has included quite a many of the list of goods and services to be traded in the sensitive list.
 When included in the list, the products become immune from tariff concession.

 India-European Union Free Trade Agreement (Proposed)

 - Also, in 2016, India unilaterally terminated Bilateral Investment Treaties with many countries across the world, with many of them being European nations.
-This has added to the increased scepticism of the nations who have question marks over the future investments to be made in India.
-The reason why the Bilateral treaties have been terminated is that India has put forward its own condition of exhausting all the judicial and litigation measures available in the country first and then only go for international litigation or arbitration.
-The 2016 Model Indian Bilateral Investment Treaty requires the foreign investor to litigate at least for five years in the national courts before approaching the international tribunal.
+This has added to the increased skepticism of the nations who have question marks over the future investments to be made in India.
+The reason why the Bilateral treaties have been terminated is that India has put forward its own condition of exhausting all the judicial and litigation measures available in the country first and then only going for international litigation or arbitration.
+The 2016 Model Indian Bilateral Investment Treaty requires the foreign investor to litigate for at least five years in the national courts before approaching the international tribunal.